 During my drive, I saw eco light blinking in the car, which is surprising as generally in cars such as JDMs, there is an eco button to turn it on/off, as turning it on reduces the car power to save fuel consumption, however, in this car if you press the accelerator, the light automatically turns off and if you take your foot off, it turns on again, so I am not sure about the reason why the company has offered this light.

-Moving onwards, the head and legroom of the car in the front is good, you won’t feel suffocated or claustrophobic while driving the car, however, the people sitting in the back might be in a bad situation during a long ride.
+Moving onwards, the head and legroom of the car in the front are good, you won’t feel suffocated or claustrophobic while driving the car, however, the people sitting in the back might be in a bad situation during a long ride.
 The six feet tall person might even bang his head at the car’s top.
 The trunk capacity of the car is great.

 0-100 speed test: